Richard Grossman, an extremely articulate, insightful

 New York City on 22 November 2011.
 His journey on earth

 had run across 68 years.

-Take a moment and consider NOTES section from a work-in-progress
+Take a moment and consider the NOTES section from a work-in-progress

 Richard was engaged in this past fall titled,